benshimonz/V1/README.md

 - _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the aggregation
 - _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the aggregation
 - Lists [1] and [2] may not intersect
-- {pt} is an ordinal property defined on top of the aggregation (in a previous filtering step) or right of the aggregation
+- {pt} is an property tag of an ordinal property - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
-- {at}/{st} is defined on top of the aggregation (in a previous filtering step) or right of the aggregation
+- {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
 - Except for '&' quantifer - M4 aggregation cannot start a quantifier's branch
 - For the entity directly left of the aggregation: '←' is used instead of _et_.
 Similarly, for the entity directly right of the aggregation: '→' is used instead of _et_